-What if I have taken a break?
+What if I have taken a break from service?

 If you take a break from the ADF for a year or more before the qualifying period is up, then you will need to restart the procedure from the moment you return, regardless of whether you are a permanent member or a reservist.